fred-azevedo/cs_rio/README.md

 ##Latest version

 Download is available at the [Steam Workshop] (https://steamcommunity.com/sharedfiles/filedetails/?id=792188755).
-Older versions are under the [Releases] (https://github.com/fred-azevedo/cs_rio/releases) section.
+Other versions are under the [Releases] (https://github.com/fred-azevedo/cs_rio/releases) section.

 ##Contribute
 The Hammer map source file is available at the `src/maps` folder of this project.
-You can grab it, view how the map is built and suggest improvements.
+You can grab it, view how the map is built and change it in your own way or suggest improvements.

 ##Credits